 Learn more: library.transylvaniacounty.org

-Bring a picnic blanket and chair to enjoy Concerts on the Creek at Sylva’s Bridge Park gazebo.
-PMA will be playing live roots/reggae/dub/fusion music for you to enjoy.
-Labor Day weekend closes out Concerts on the Creek’s season.
+Bring a picnic blanket and chair to enjoy the last Concerts on the Creek event of the season at Sylva’s Bridge Park gazebo.
+Boukou Groove is a New Orleans power funk, soul, and jam band.
+Labor Day weekend closes out Concerts on the Creek’s 2025 event season.
 Concerts on the Creek events are free and open to the public with donations encouraged.
 Food trucks and craft beer vendors may be available.

 Learn more: mountainlovers.com/concerts-on-the-creek